unixpickle/graphalicious/docs/ContentView/ContentView.md

  * *void* layout(width, height) - update the *ContentView*'s dimensions.
  * *void* setAnimate(flag) - enable or disable animations.
  * *void* dispose() - tell the *ContentView* to deregister all of its events and remove references to its resources (such as the DataSource, the VisualStyle, and its ChunkViews).
+ * *void* pointerMove(pos) - this is a pointer event which the *ContentView* should faithfully pass along to its current *ChunkView*, if it has one.
+If not, it should pass the movement along to the next *ChunkView* it gets.
+In addition, if the *ChunkView* is replaced, the *ContentView* should make the same call to the new *ChunkView*, essentially handing off the current cursor position.
+ * *void* pointerClick(pos) - this is a pointer event intended for the *ChunkView*.
+ * *void* pointerLeave() - this is a pointer event intended for the *ChunkView*.

 # Events